learn-co-students/module-1-code-challenge-round-1-seattle-ds-career-051319-dsc-module-1-assessment-1562691756/README.md

 ```

-<b>3) What is the mean age and the median age?
+<b>3) What is the mean age and the median age for the players in this dataset?
 How are the mean and median related to each other?</b>

 // answer here //